harshav485/apporatory/README.md

 ## Apporatory
-This is an Angular that shows basic user details.
+This is an Angular App that shows basic sample user's information.

 ## Development server